mikepk/pybald/docs/intro.rst

 * Not Performance Tested
 * Not Designed for maximum configurability.
 It's relatively trivial to use a different template engine or url dispatcher but that's not the goal of the project.
 There are other frameworks that serve that need like `Pylons / Pyramid <http://pylonshq.com>`_

-Requirements
+Dependencies
 ------------

 It has only been tested on Python 2.5 and 2.6.

-Pybald currently uses the following projects:
+Pybald currently depends on, and will automatically install, the following projects:

 * `Mako Templates <http://www.makotemplates.org/>`_
 * `Routes <http://routes.groovie.org/>`_